+Access Rights Management

+1. Select Genome(s)

+Use the selector below to select the genome(s) you want to modify access rights on.

+Genomes 1 genus 💠

+Acinetobacter

+Acinetobacter baylyi ADP1 [public]

+2. Select User(s)

+Below are listed users already having access rights on genomes you're administrator of.
+You can add new users to this list by filling the field below with the email of a Microscope user and then clicking on the "Add New User" button

+Enter user email adress ADD NEW USER

-3. Select Access Level for the selection
+a Type Here To Filter 3.
+Select Access Level for the selection

-Define access rights that will be applied to you're selection above View Only user(s) will only have view access rights on sequences associated to organism(s) selected above.
-Please note that we will not set "View Only" access rig public sequences, since these are accessible for everyone. hts on View & Annotate user(s) will have view and annotation access rights on sequences associated to organism(s) selected above.
-Administrator user(s) will have administration rights on sequences associated to organism(s) selected above, meaning same management rights than you.
-Apply Access Rights Save Cancel
+Define access rights that will be applied to your selection above

+View Only user(s) will only have view access rights on sequences associated to genomes(s) selected above.
+Please note that we will not set "View Only" access rights on public sequences, since these are accessible for everyone.

+View & Annotate user(s) will have view and annotation access rights on sequences associated to genome(s) selected above.

+Administrator user(s) will have administration rights on sequences associated to genome(s) selected above, meaning same management rights than you.

+4. Apply Access Rights

-- Step 1: this menu will list all the organisms you are administrator of.
-Select all the organisms for which you want to grant access rights. - Step 2: this menu will list all the users that currently have access rights on the organisms you are administrator of.
+- Step 1: this advanced selector will list all the genomes you are administrator of.
+Use it to select all the genomes for which you want to grant access rights.
+In the example, " Acinetobacter baylyi ADP1 " has been selected. - Step 2: this list contains all the users that currently have access rights on the genomes you are administrator of (the names have been blurred in the example).
 Select all the users for who you want to update access rights.
-If an user is missing in this list, you can add him by filling the upper field and click on "ADD NEW USER" button.
+If a user is missing in this list, you can add him by filling the upper field and click on " ADD NEW USER " button.
 You will have to fill the field with the user email address used for his account creation.
-So, be sure that people have already a MicroScope account before trying to give them access rights on your organisms. - Step 3: select the access level you want to give to your selection.
-Then save.
+So, be sure that people have already a MicroScope account before trying to give them access rights on your genomes.